Page Loading

 Canon discovered world-class technology in Scotland

-Scottish Enterprise has supported the company since 2011.
-The £3.6 million funding was announced in June 2025 at a meeting with Dr Sutherland, Scottish Government Health Secretary, Neil Gray, and Chief Executive of Scottish Enterprise, Adrian Gillespie.
-This was ahead of a health event Expo 2025 in Osaka, Japan.
-Canon Medical Edinburgh was part of a trade delegation of Scottish companies heading to the Expo, organised by Scottish Enterprise.
-The firm also invited the Health Secretary to visit its headquarters in Japan and meet with the company’s Global Head of Canon Medical Systems.
+The announcement took place ahead of a health event held at Expo 2025 in Osaka, Japan.
+Canon Medical Edinburgh was part of a trade delegation organised by Scottish Enterprise to bring Scottish companies to the expo.
+Canon Medical also invited the Health Secretary to visit its headquarters in Japan and meet with the Global Head of Canon Medical Systems.

-One of Europe's largest life sciences cluster: Europe
+One of Europe's largest life sciences clusters

 Scotland’s life sciences cluster is one of the largest in Europe, with particular strengths in imaging-based diagnostics, precision medicine and digital health.
 This ecosystem provides specialist expertise and a collaborative network of universities and NHS innovation programmes, making it an ideal environment to develop and validate new healthcare solutions.

-Neil Gray, Scottish Health Secretary, sums up: “Scotland has a long-standing reputation for innovation in health and life sciences, and Canon Medical Edinburgh exemplifies that strength.
+Neil Gray, the Scottish Health Secretary, sums up: “Scotland has a long-standing reputation for innovation in health and life sciences, and Canon Medical Edinburgh exemplifies that strength.
 This investment in AI technology has the potential to transform the way we deliver healthcare by speeding up diagnosis, supporting our clinicians, and ultimately improving outcomes for patients.”

 Interested in scaling your business from Scotland?